-Associate Professor, Track Manager, Family Nurse Practitioner - Houston Center
+Professor, Track Manager, Family Nurse Practitioner - Houston Center

-Dr. Koci’s scholarship focuses on women’s health with a special interest in marginality issues and health outcomes of women with and without a history of abuse.
-Her dissertation work focused on health outcomes of women with a history of abuse and involved development of a measure of Marginality.
+In addition, Dr. Koci’s research has led to the development of the Koci Marginality Index, a measure of marginalization.
 More recent research has focused on the psychometric properties of the Koci Marginality Index and translating the instrument into foreign languages for use in international research.
-Her research has resulted in peer reviewed publications and a number of national and international presentations.
+Her research has resulted in many peer reviewed publications and a number of national and international presentations.

-page last updated 3/19/2014 9:04 AM
+page last updated 1/3/2017 2:42 PM